 If you say because you can find deity of Jesus in the NT texts I would answer twofold:

-1. the deity of Jesus is NOT found clearly in the NT except some of Paul, John's gospel, and Revelation.
+1. the deity of Jesus is NOT as clearly found in the NT as we would like - except some of Paul, John's gospel, and Revelation.

 2. the NT texts were not available to ALL first century Christians.